OpenSource-IITGn/tech-council-website/README.md

 TLDR of the official documentation.

+### Basic
 Everything starts in `pages/_app.js` and `pages/index.js`.

+### Routes
 Each `route ["/Home", "/Internships", etc]` has a different folder under pages.
 Under each folder we have the main page as index.js.

+### Commons and Constants
 All reusable components are stored under `src/Common` folder.
 All constants such as primary and secondary color, route names are stored under `src/Constants`.
+Please note that the colors are defined as css variables under `styles/globals.css`.
+Do not hard code any color as it may rain down hell on us in case we need to change the color scheme of the site.
+If you do see any hard coded css variable, do report it and change it on your own.
+In case the color you need to use is not mentioned in the globals.css file, bring it to my notice.
+We may either get the color changed in the design, if not you are free to add the color on your own.

+### Styles
 The styles here are unique.
 The `globals.css` file contains css that are followed throughout the website.
 Page specific styles are written as `Page.module.css` (eg. Home.module.css).
 The styles of common components go under `styles/Common/Components.module.css`